ajwwja777/CS61B-sp21/README.md

    ● Do it quickly.
 My goal is not to get it too deep, just know it at a balanced depth.
 So think and check answer.

 `5.8`
-1. Going to finish proj1-sp21, doo it quickly!
+1. Going to finish proj1-sp21, do it quickly!
 2. Finished?
 3. Notes